 What Is Shopify Shipping?

 Even vocalizing the word “shipping” gives both consumers and business owners an indescribable wave of anxiety.
 The mind of the consumer ultimately rushes to questions.
 People wonder “Will the shipping costs far outweigh the total costs of my order?” or “When will my product actually reach my doorstep?”
-Similarly, the business owner dreads the taxing tasks of printing labels, processing countless orders, shipping products, and using innumerable platforms to get the job done.
+Similarly, the business owner dreads the taxing tasks of printing labels, processing countless orders, shipping packages, and using innumerable platforms to get the job done.

 Luckily, the racing minds of both consumers and e-business owners alike, are put to ease through the utilization of Shopify Shipping.
 This feature simplifies the order fulfillment process and combines all aspects of shipping into a single solution.
 Shopify sellers are given the ability to calculate shipping rates, display said fees to customers, create labels, and ultimately send orders.
 For more in depth information on the capabilities of Shopify Shipping, visit the blog post Shopify Shipping & How It Works.